forloop7/beancounter/README.md

 # beancounter
-A Python library that implements managing home budget the way I like it :-)
+A Python _library_ of objects that implement managing home budget the way I like it.